Suresh Raina's kin attack: Murder case solved, announces Punjab CM

 A raid was conducted and all three were nabbed, the DGP said in a statement here.

-A gold ring, a gold chain and ₹1,530 cash were recovered, along with two wooden sticks, from the accused, he said.
+A gold ring, a gold chain and Rs 1,530 cash were recovered, along with two wooden sticks, from the accused, he said.

 Those arrested were identified as Sawan, alias Matching, Muhobbat and Shahrukh Khan, all residents of district Jhunjhunu, Rajasthan, the police said.